Sherrick McManis: Houston Texans

-McManis was drafted by the Houston Texans in the fifth round (144th overall) of the 2010 NFL Draft.
+McManis was selected by the Houston Texans in the fifth round (144th overall) of the 2010 NFL draft.
 He signed a four-year, $1.982 million contract with the Texans on May 27.

 Chicago Bears

 On August 31, 2012, McManis was traded to the Chicago Bears for fullback Tyler Clutts.
 In Week 9 against the Tennessee Titans, McManis blocked Brett Kern's punt, which was recovered by former Northwestern teammate Corey Wootton, who returned the blocked punt for a touchdown.
 McManis was eventually named the NFC Special Teams Player of the Week.
 McManis was placed on injured reserve on December 11.
 In the 2015 season, McManis had 11 special-teams tackles, which led the team.

 On March 10, 2016, McManis was re-signed by the Bears to a two-year contract.

 On March 22, 2018, McManis signed a two-year contract to remain with the Bears.
 Since 2012, McManis has been Chicago's special teams ace, spending time as a captain while making 80 tackles in that time entering the 2018 season.
 In Week 3 against the Arizona Cardinals, McManis recorded his first interception since 2010 off Sam Bradford's pass to Chad Williams.
 Later in the season, he became the Bears' starting nickelback after Bryce Callahan suffered a season-ending foot injury.
+He ultimately started the Bears playoff game against the Eagles and gave up the game winning touchdown.

 In week 5 of the 2019 season against the Oakland Raiders, McManis forced a fumble on Trevor Davis on the goal line in the 24–21 loss.
 He was placed on injured reserve on November 30, 2019.

 McManis signed a one-year extension with the Bears on April 16, 2020.
 During the 2020 season, McManis became the longest tenured Bears player, having played under four different coaching regimes dating back to Lovie Smith in 2012.

 In Week 15 against the Minnesota Vikings, McManis intercepted a pass thrown by Kirk Cousins with no time left in the game to secure a 33–27 win for the Bears.
-Following the conclusion of the 2020 season, McManis was not re-signed by the Bears and entered free agency.
+Following the conclusion of the 2020 season, McManis was not re-signed by the Bears and entered free agency where he went unsigned.